Snowflake-Applied-Field-Engineering/terraformupdate/README.md

 # Snowflake Terraform Provider Upgrade Tool

-A comprehensive toolkit to help you upgrade your existing Snowflake Terraform configurations from older provider versions to the latest version (v0.94+).
+A  toolkit to help you upgrade your existing Snowflake Terraform configurations from older provider versions to the latest version (v0.94+).
 This tool is specifically designed for teams who already have Terraform managing their Snowflake infrastructure and need to migrate to newer provider versions.

 ## Why This Tool?